 The risks: X-rays and CT scans expose you to radiation, which can increase cancer risk.
 CT scans and X-rays of the lower back are especially worrisome for men and women of childbearing age, because they can expose testicles and ovaries to substantial radiation.
 Finally, the tests often reveal abnormalities that are unrelated to the pain, but can prompt needless worry and lead to unnecessary follow-up tests and treatment, sometimes even including surgery.

-The problem: Many people who have headaches want a CT scan or MRI to find out if their headaches are caused by a brain tumour or other serious illness and doctors often comply to provide reassurance.
+The problem: Many people who have headaches want a CT scan or MRI to find out if their headaches are caused by a brain tumour or other serious illness and health care providers often comply to provide reassurance.
 But all that’s usually needed is a careful medical history and neurological exam.
 Adding a CT scan or MRI rarely helps.

 The risks: A CT scan of the head uses a low radiation dose.
 This may slightly increase the risk of harmful effects such as cancer.
 Risks from radiation exposure may add up, so it is best to avoid unnecessary radiation.
 The results of your CT scan or an MRI may also be unclear.
 This can lead to more tests and even treatment that you do not need.

-When to consider the tests: They are often warranted if you have an abnormal result on a neurological exam, or if your doctor can’t diagnose the problem based on your symptoms and medical exam.
-See a doctor if you have head pain that is sudden or explosive; different from headaches you’ve had in the past; brought on by exertion; or accompanied by fever, a seizure, vomiting, loss of coordination, or a change in vision, speech or alertness.
+When to consider the tests: They are often warranted if you have an abnormal result on a neurological exam, or if your health care provider can’t diagnose the problem based on your symptoms and medical exam.
+See a health care provider if you have head pain that is sudden or explosive; different from headaches you’ve had in the past; brought on by exertion; or accompanied by fever, a seizure, vomiting, loss of coordination, or a change in vision, speech or alertness.

 The problem: Many people are routinely screened for weak bones with an imaging test called a DEXA scan.
-If it detects osteoporosis, the results can help patients and their doctor decide how to treat the problem.
+If it detects osteoporosis, the results can help patients and their health care provider decide how to treat the problem.
 But many people learn they have only mild bone loss, a condition known as osteopenia, and for them the risk of fracture is often quite low.

 The risks: A bone-density test gives out a small amount of radiation, but radiation exposure can add up.
 A diagnosis of osteopenia often leads to treatment with such drugs as alendronate (Fosamax) and risedronate (Actonel), which pose numerous risks.
 But there is little evidence that people with osteopenia benefit from these drugs.